Prepaid Wireless Fees Revealed!

 the money in real time.
 This technoloogy vendor receives a

-transaction fee (and sometimes a cut of the margin or both!) for each
+transaction fee (and sometimes a cut of the margin or both!) for the

 use of their technology and "pipe."
 Although this example